1931 Auckland Rugby League season: New clubs at Papakura and Glenora, and several amalgamations

-The Ellerslie, Otahuhu, and Mangere clubs combined to form a senior team with the Mangere Senior B team being regraded to first junior with the team playing as part of the Ellerslie-Otahuhu side.
-However Mangere Rugby League Football Club then sent a deputation to a Management Committee meeting asking to be able to play as a separate institution as a junior club rather than be a part of the Ellerslie-Otahuhu amalgamation.
+The Ellerslie United, Otahuhu Rovers, and Māngere United clubs combined to form a senior team with the Māngere Senior B team being regraded to first junior (2nd grade) with the team playing as part of the Ellerslie-Otahuhu side.
+However Māngere United then sent a deputation to a Management Committee meeting asking to be able to play as a separate institution as a junior club rather than be a part of the Ellerslie-Otahuhu amalgamation.
 They wished to be affiliated under their own name rather than amalgamate with Ellerslie.
-Several speakers from Mangere they said that they wished to play league football but maintain their own identity as a Māori team.
+Several speakers from Māngere they said that they wished to play league football but maintain their own identity as a Māori team.
 The League said that there should be a conference with Ellerslie and in the meantime they would play for one week with Ellerslie.
 At a league meeting on 27 May the league decided to uphold their earlier ruling and enforce the amalgamation with the decision reviewed at the end of the season.
-It was expressed that the Mangere players were willing to play as the league suggested.
-Mr. Jim Rukutai suggested that Mangere be granted permission to retain their identity for twelve months, subject to all transfers being through the Ellerslie-Otahuhu United Club.
-The chairman of the league said "he did not think that there was any objection to Mangere playing as the Mangere section of the amalgamated club, but it was the duty of the League to uphold Ellerslie-Otahuhu Club".
+It was expressed that the Māngere players were willing to play as the league suggested.
+Mr. Jim Rukutai suggested that Māngere be granted permission to retain their identity for twelve months, subject to all transfers being through the Ellerslie-Otahuhu United Club.
+The chairman of the league said "he did not think that there was any objection to Māngere playing as the Māngere section of the amalgamated club, but it was the duty of the League to uphold Ellerslie-Otahuhu Club".
 In the meantime he thought "moral suasion should be used by the members and the position would right itself".
-At the Management Committee meeting on 10 June it was reported by the chairman that the Mangere and Ellerslie clubs had reached a satisfactory agreement and that "the Māori senior team,… was willing to continue playing the league code.
-It was intended that Mangere should apply for the resignation of its players who had already played for Ellerslie" The matter would be deferred for one week.
+At the Management Committee meeting on 10 June it was reported by the chairman that the Māngere and Ellerslie clubs had reached a satisfactory agreement and that "the Māori senior team,... was willing to continue playing the league code.
+It was intended that Māngere should apply for the resignation of its players who had already played for Ellerslie" The matter would be deferred for one week.

 It was announced at a City Rovers club meeting that the Parnell club had amalgamated with them.
 They would enter teams in the senior, reserve senior, first junior, third intermediate, fourth, fifth, sixth, and seventh grades, and also in the primary school competition.
 Ten of the Parnell senior B players were regraded to first class juniors and would play for that particular City Rovers side.

 In June a new club was registered in the Glen Eden district and was named Glenora.
 They entered a team in the third grade intermediate.
+There was a team in the area named Glen Lynn at the time which was a combination of the New Lynn and Glen Eden sides of the late 1920s, and so to distinguish them Glenora chose that name as some of their players were from the Oratia area, and the name was initially spelled as Glen Ora.